This post was originally published in 2021 and has been updated in 2026 to reflect the most recent changes.

 - County or smaller rating areas must meet standard minimum class sizes

-No major changes to ICHRA employee classes have been announced for 2025.
-The existing 11-class structure remains stable, providing consistency for employers planning their benefits strategies.
-This stability allows for long-term planning and reduces administrative burden.
 We continuously monitor regulatory updates and will notify you of any changes that could impact your ICHRA design.

-Get Expert Help with ICHRA Classes
+Get expert help with ICHRA classes

 Designing an optimal class of employees under ICHRA structure requires careful planning and strategic thinking.
 You'll need to consider your workforce composition, budget constraints, geographic spread, and recruitment goals.
 Take Command helps thousands of employers navigate these complex decisions.
 Our team of experts will: